Rudin-Shapiro-Like Sequences with Maximum Asymptotic Merit Factor: Existence of complementary and almost-complementary pairs

-We may also ask the question about near-complementary pairs of even length. \begin{question} For which even $m > 0$ does there exist a near-complementary pair of length $m$? \end{question} A glance at \cref{Yolanda} shows that the conditions we impose for near-complementary pairs of even length are considerably more stringent than for those of odd length or uneven length.
-Our data indicate that there do exist near-complementary pairs of lengths $6$, $12$, and $24$, but not of lengths $14$, $18$, and $22$.
-For any even $m \leq 52$ such that there is a Golay pair of length $m$, our computer search for Littlewood seeds producing minimum asymptotic merit factor found a seed of length $2 m$ that is an interleaving of a Golay pair, and so did not settle the question of existence of near-complementary pairs at these lengths.
-There do exist some near-complementary pairs of even length $m$ such that a Golay pair of length $m$ exists: for example, $(1+z,1+z)$ is a near-complementary pair of length $2$ and $(1+z+z^2-z^3,1-z-z^2+z^3)$ is a near-complementary pair of length $4$.
+We may also ask the question about almost-complementary pairs of even length. \begin{question} For which even $m$ with $m > 0$ does there exist an almost-complementary pair of length $m$? \end{question} A glance at \cref{Yolanda} shows that the conditions we impose for almost-complementary pairs of even length are considerably more stringent than for those of odd length or uneven length.
+Our data indicate that there do exist almost-complementary pairs of lengths $6$, $12$, and $24$, but not of lengths $14$, $18$, and $22$.
+For any even $m \leq 52$ such that there is a Golay pair of length $m$, our computer search for Littlewood seeds producing minimum asymptotic merit factor found a seed of length $2 m$ that is an interleaving of a Golay pair, and so did not settle the question of existence of almost-complementary pairs at these lengths.
+There do exist some almost-complementary pairs of even length $m$ such that a Golay pair of length $m$ exists: for example, $(1+z,1+z)$ is an almost-complementary pair of length $2$ and $(1+z+z^2-z^3,1-z-z^2+z^3)$ is an almost-complementary pair of length $4$.